51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 as well as the individual devices populated in the Element Data from the [hardware profile lookup Engine](hardware-profile-lookup-cloud.md).

+[^1]: The native implementations have some additional complexity in their code because of a plan to split Device Detection into 4 separate Engines.
+This is obsolete and is not necessary in new implementations.

 ## Start-up activity

 On start-up, the native Engine needs to be created using the data file.